 Robert Thomas Napier Speir was born on 15 October 1841, the only son of Robert Speir of Culdees and Burnbrae and Mary, daughter of Sir William Milliken Napier of Milliken Park, Renfrewshire and nephew of Lady Aymee Clerk of Penicuik.
 He was educated at Eton and Christ Church Oxford, and married the Hon Emily Gifford, 3rd daughter of 2nd Baron Gifford in 1868.
 Prior to inheriting the estates he was a captain in the 4th Battalion Argyll & Sutherland Highlanders.
 His four sons all entered the army; there were two daughters.

 The Speir family fortune was derived from Groves, Speir and Company.

 John James Maitland Gardner was born in 1874 and married Miss Margaret Thomson born 1878.
 John James was the grandson of Archibald Gardner, and son of Daniel Robertson Gardner.
-The family business was a prestigious furniture and cabinet maker’s store in Glasgow called A Gardner & Son. (now Wetherspoons) John and Margaret moved into the Castle as their family home.
+The family business was prestigious furniture and cabinet maker’s store in Glasgow called A Gardner & Son.
+(Now Wetherspoons) John and Margaret moved into the Castle as their family home.
 They had one son, Major David Maitland Gardner who married Miss Barbara Dundas.
 The estate was passed to them when John James died.
 David was a Royal Artillery Major in the war and was made a Member of the British Empire.
 He was also awarded a Territorial Decoration.